St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 Captain Mike

-Central Florida is filled with awesome lakes and rivers for all your boating adventures.
+Boating in Central Florida is packed with awesome lakes and rivers for all your boating adventures.
 Some lakes are private but many have public access that allow you to launch your boat any day of the week.
-Keep in mind, some bodies of water and boat ramps have different rules about boat rental companies launching boats for delivery.
+Keep in mind, Orange County boat ramps are off limits to boat rental companies.
 In a situation where a public ramp is unavailable we can utilize a private ramp as a substitute if access is available.
+Click here to see a list of lakes we service…https://boatstoyourentals.com/pricing/

 Butler Chain of Lakes – Windermere